IntelliSenseIoT/XserverIoTOnboardTask.NET/xserveriotctl.md

        docker-mode             - Docker update mode (0-Manual,1-Auto)
-       dockerupdatemode <manual|auto>  - Set Docker update mode on the IoT Server (manual or automatic) docker-updateavailable  - Check if Docker update is available
+       dockerupdatemode <manual|auto>  - Set Docker update mode on the IoT Server (manual or automatic) docker-updateavailable  - Check if Docker update is available dockerupdate            - Downloads the latest Xserver.IoT Docker version from the cloud and updates the IoT Server.
 ```

 ```